stride3d/stride-docs/en/diagnostics/STRDIAG004.md

 ## Solution

-To resolve the warning 1, add a getter to the property with a public/internal/internal protected Accessibility or remove the \[DataMember] Attribute.
+To resolve the warning 1, add a getter to the property with a public/internal/internal protected Accessibility or remove the @Stride.Core.DataMemberAttribute .

-To resolve the warning 2, increase the Accessibility of the property getter to public/internal/internal protected Accessibility or remove the \[DataMember] Attribute.
+To resolve the warning 2, increase the Accessibility of the property getter to public/internal/internal protected Accessibility or remove the @Stride.Core.DataMemberAttribute .